ritiek/telemotion/README.md

 you specified.
 Also edit the path to `PiNotify.sh` in `motion.conf` so it calls the script in the correct location when a motion event is triggered.

+This set up will automatically send you the best picture of an event to you on Telegram.

 ## Usage

 Add your token and stuff in `PiNotify.sh` and `TelegramBot.py`.
 Then do